 Grades K-5 School Group Visits and Day Camp Groups

-Tours for K-5 student groups are available by appointment only and must be scheduled 6 weeks in advance.
-For more information please call the Children’s Center at 212-621-0208.
+Free Tours for K-5 student groups are available by appointment only and must be scheduled 6 weeks in advance.
+For more information, please call the Children’s Center at 212.621.0208.

-Tours and orientations for high school, undergraduate and graduate school programs are available by appointment only and must be scheduled 6 weeks in advance.
+Free tours and orientations for middle school, high school, undergraduate, and graduate school programs are available by appointment only and must be scheduled 6 weeks in advance.
 For more information, please email email@example.com.

 Access for Persons with Disabilities